-Note: subsequent operations will always be performed in the precision of the geometry with higher precision (smaller "grid_size").
-That same precision will be attached to the operation outputs.

-Also note: input geometries should be geometrically valid; unexpected results may occur if input geometries are mode

-Returns None if geometry is None.
+- subsequent operations will always be performed in the precision of the geometry with higher precision (smaller "grid_size").
+That same precision will be attached to the operation outputs. - · input geometries should be geometrically valid; unexpected results may occur if input geometries are not. - the geometry returned will be in mild canonical form, and the order of vertices can change and should not be relied upon. - returns None if geometry is None.